MuntashirAkon/DeleteYourAccountFromWebsite/README.md

 - [4shared.com](https://www.4shared.com): Deleted within 30 days
 - [apkpure.com](https://apkpure.com): Deleted within 48 hours, available in **Privacy Settings**
+- [bookcrossing.com](https://www.bookcrossing.com): No option to delete account.
+Use fake email, name, etc.
 - [caretutors.com](https://caretutors.com): No option to delete account or change email.
 Use fake info if you badly need
+- [couchsurfing.com](https://www.couchsurfing.com): You have to ask them to delete your account permanently. ([See here](https://support.couchsurfing.org/hc/en-us/articles/200640880-How-can-I-Hide-or-Delete-my-profile-))
 - [cracked.to](https://cracked.to): No option to delete account.
 You can set fake email id if you badly need
+- [goodreads.com](https://www.goodreads.com): Deleted within a few minutes, available at the bottom of **Account Settings** > **Settings**
 - [quora.com](https://quora.com): Deleted within 14 days, available in **Privacy Settings** ([See here](https://www.quora.com/How-do-I-delete-my-Quora-account/answer/Quora-Official-Account))
 - [viber.com](https://www.viber.com): No option to delete account, email can be changed but mobile no. can't
 - [vpnjantit.com](http://vpnjantit.com): No option to delete account or change email